szczyglis-dev/ultimate-chain-parser/README.md

       ],
     ];
   ```
 **- regex_deny** - `array` Restricts output to blocks that do not match the given regular expressions.
-You can enter a lot in new lines.
+You can enter multiple expressions, each on a new line.

   *Syntax:* /REGEX/ (per line)